wylieconlon/timeline-trace/README.md

 npm run watch
 ```

-This project uses a node server to run:
+This project uses a node server to run, as the project uses HTML5 routing:

 ```
 npm run start